Keruspe/blog/posts/2012-12-10-knowing-your-system---part-3---source-based-distributions-the-gentoo-example.md

 This can be seen as a PITA but this is the price of real liberty.
 With source-based distributions, you can choose which components of each software you want to build, and exactly which options you want.
 With binary distributions, if you're missing a feature, you'll have to do everything by yourself outside your package manager, and this will really be a PITA to maintain.
-With source-based distribution, it's way easier to contribute, as we'll saw in a later post of [this saga of posts](http://www.imagination-land.org/tags/knowingyoursystem.html).
+With source-based distribution, it's way easier to contribute, as we'll see in a later post of [this saga of posts](http://www.imagination-land.org/tags/knowingyoursystem.html).
 The package does not contain all the binaries, it's just a text file you have to edit to add an option you're missing.
 Everything becomes easier to customize, you become the God of your system.

-You must also keep in mind that while you're compiling styuff, your system is still fully usable, so you can just do it in background.
+You must also keep in mind that while you're compiling stuff, your system is still fully usable, so you can just do it in background.

 ## The Gentoo example: My beginning with source-based distributions